 Exposure to retail credit risk is limited to the provision of loans secured on property within the UK.
 All mortgage loan applications are reviewed by an individual underwriter supported by the use of application scorecards and are assessed with reference to The Nottingham's retail credit risk lending policies.
-The lending policy is set with reference to The Nottingham's Retail Credit Risk Appetite Statement, which is ultimately approved by the Board Risk Committee.
-Exposure to retail credit risk is carefully monitored by the Credit Committee, which reports to the Board Risk Committee through the Executive Committee and Assets and Liabilities Committee.
-Responsibility for day-to-day management is delegated to the Head of Credit Risk and Model Governance.
+The lending policy is set with reference to The Nottingham's Retail Credit Risk Appetite, which is ultimately approved by the Board Risk Committee.
+Exposure to retail credit risk is carefully monitored by the Credit Committee, which reports to the Board Risk Committee through the Executive Risk Committee and Assets and Liabilities Committee.